-We anticipate entering into a Registration Rights Agreement with entities affiliated with Baker Bros.
+In March 2017, we entered into a Registration Rights Agreement with entities affiliated with Baker Bros.
 Advisors LP (the "Baker Entities") to provide that, if requested, we will register the shares of our common stock beneficially owned by the Baker Entities for resale under the Securities Act.
-Our registration obligations, as proposed, are expected to cover all shares now held or hereafter acquired by the Baker Entities, to be in effect for up to ten years, and to include our obligation to facilitate certain underwritten public offerings of our common stock by the Baker Entities in the future.
-If the Baker Entities, by exercising these registration and/or underwriting rights or otherwise, sell a large number of our shares, or the market perceives that the Baker Entities intend to sell a large number of our shares, this could adversely affect the market price of our common stock.
+Our registration obligations pursuant to the Registration Rights Agreement cover all shares then held or thereafter acquired by the Baker Entities, for up to ten years, and include our obligation to facilitate certain underwritten public offerings of our common stock by the Baker Entities in the future.
+On May 10, 2017, we filed a registration statement on Form S-3 with respect to 11,710,951 shares of common stock held by the Baker Entities.
+If the Baker Entities, by exercising their underwriting rights or otherwise, sell a large number of our shares, or the market perceives that the Baker Entities intend to sell a large number of our shares, this could adversely affect the market price of our common stock.